Killthebug/Bika-Lims-Wiki/Bika-LIMS-Installation.md

 ### Windows Installation Steps

-**Please reconsider, and use Linux:** Plone recently stopped building the Unified Installer for Windows in favour of a VirtualBox/Vagrant setup.
+## Please reconsider, and use Linux

+Plone recently stopped building the Unified Installer for Windows in favour of a VirtualBox/Vagrant setup.
 Unless someone is really interested in integrating Bika into the Windows ways of doing things (i.e. server roles, IIS config, whatever), Bika LIMS can be installed in a single well-maintained Virtual Machine.

 Getting help on users/developer lists for Windows-specific questions could be harder because most of the developers behind the scenes use GNU/Linux instead of Windows.